Ritikverma323/blog-backend/README.md

 ⚠️ Always target the development branch.
 Production merges will only happen after review.

+If you found this repository helpful, consider giving it a star ⭐

+Check [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to submit your notes

 🙌 Contributors

 Thanks to everyone who contributes to making this project better!